RCIC-UCI-Public/slurm/README.md

 - test11.sub: multiple tasks and memory requirement
 - test12.sub: run stress (or stress-ng) to go over the requested memory limit job should be OOM
+- test13.sub: check nvidia-smi

+Interative commands

+- **accounting.md** A list of command to check accounting  and DB
+- **configuration.md** A list of command to check configuration information
-- **interactive.md** listing of srun commands with expected outcome
+- **interactive.md** A list of srun commands with expected outcome